 Get academic advice, guidance and resources from the UWS Academic Skills Team.
 This support is designed to help enhance your academic and practical skills for success at university and beyond.
-All UWS students are automatically registered to access the Careers and Academic Skills website.

-Academic study resources hosted in the Careers and Academic Skills website include reading skills, critical thinking, exams and revision, giving presentations, referencing, avoiding plagiarism, and writing essays, reports and dissertations.
+You will find a wide range of resources on the Academic Skills website, including support with reading skills, critical thinking, exams and revision, giving presentations, referencing, and writing essays, reports and dissertations.
+This is also where you can book an appointment with an Academic Skills Adviser and to attend workshops.
+(Log in with your student email address.)

 The teaching styles, ways of learning, assessment methods and expectations universities in the UK have of their students may be very different to what you are familiar with in your home country.
 Adapting to these new ways of doing things may require you to approach your studies in a very different way.
-See the UKCISA webpage for study tips and information on UK academic culture.
-If you need help with study methods, speak to your course supervisor or personal tutor in your School, or an Academic Skills Adviser.
+See the UKCISAStudy skills for success web page for study tips and information on UK academic culture.
+If you need help with study methods, speak to your course supervisor or personal tutor in your School, or an Academic Skills Adviser

 TextAid is a free to use reading, writing and studying literacy tool.
 TextAid can help to boost your academic skills and independent learning at UWS.
-For more information on this, and other useful study tools, visit the Study Support Tools page in the Popular Tools Menu of the Careers and Academic Skills website.
+For more information on this, and other useful study tools, visit the Digital Resources page of the Academic Skills website.